Wildlife

 - While de-hooking, it is most important to keep the loon from flapping around.
 Wrapping it with a towel or using your gloved hands, hold the wings firmly against its back and brace the legs against its body.
 Eye protection is also recommended.

 - Using barbless hooks and minimum 12lb test fishing line will very much increase the odds of a successful rescue.
-If a 12-16 lb monofilament fishing line is too heavy for your normal fishing activity, consider using braided fishing line instead - it will be thinner, lighter, and more sensitive than monofilament line of the same strength.
+You can buy barbless hooks or remove the barbs on your existing hooks (snip/grind them off or pinch the barb back onto the main stem of the hook).
+If a 12-16lb monofilament fishing line is too heavy for your normal fishing activity, consider using braided fishing line instead - it will be thinner, lighter, and more sensitive than monofilament line of the same strength.

 While fishing, you hook onto a snapping turtle